Hypochondria is often characterized by irrational fears of being diseased or dying, obsessions over minor bodily symptoms or imperfections, doubt and

 Hypochondria (or hypochondriasis), sometimes referred to as health anxiety or health phobia),

 feature of hypochondriasis is excessive fear of having a serious disease.
 These fears are not relieved when a medical examination finds no evidence of disease.
-People with hypochondria are often able to

 People with hypochondria are obsessed with bodily functions and interpret normal sensations (such as heart beats, sweating, and bowel movements) or minor abnormalities (such as a runny